-The following Career Dispatch essay was written by Tramell Tillman, who plays Mr. Milchick on the Apple TV+ series “Severance.”
+The following Career Dispatch was written by Tramell Tillman, who plays Milchick on the Apple TV+ series “Severance.”

-On Feb.
-18, Apple TV+ unveiled the new series “Severance.”
+In 2022, Apple TV+ unveiled a new series called “Severance.”
 In this psychological sci-fi thriller, brave workers undergo a procedure that literally separates their personal life from their work life.
 For eight hours a day, five days a week, neither side knows about the other.
 Since I started working on this show, I’ve been grappling with the question: Is it possible to achieve a work-life balance?

 “My work-life balance needs, well, work.
 But I am OK with that.”

 It’s challenging for me to set my work down, because it doesn’t feel like work.
-It’s my passion and my ministry.
+Acting is my passion and my ministry.
 Gone are my days of watching television, film, or theater without a critical eye.
-I notice the language, costumes, facial expressions, lighting, hair, and vocal intonations—even the liquid levels inside the wine glass of the gentleman sitting behind the lead.
+I notice the language, costumes, facial expressions, lighting, hair, and vocal intonations—even the level of the liquid inside the wine glass of the gentleman sitting behind the lead.
 (Continuity is important!
 Much respect to those who work diligently to maintain it.)

 My work-life balance needs, well, work.
 But I am OK with that.
-I embrace my neuroses and consider them to be a formidable asset; attention to detail makes for powerful work.
+I embrace my neuroses and consider them to be a formidable asset.
+Attention to detail makes for powerful work.
 Passion lends itself to opportunity, too.
 Now, don’t misunderstand me: I know how to have a good time.
-I also understand that this art form and industry require dedication, commitment, and sacrifice.
-I wouldn’t walk away from it, however.
+I also know that this art form—especially within this industry—requires dedication, commitment, and sacrifice.
+But I wouldn’t walk away from it.

-Frankly, I cannot walk away from it; acting is so ingrained in who I am.
+Frankly, I cannot walk away from it.
+Acting is so ingrained in who I am.
 Creating art is how I appear in the world.
-It’s my activism, form of self-expression, and way of being.
-So for now, I am comfortable in knowing my simple truth when it comes to balance: I am a work in progress.
+It’s my activism, self-expression, and way of being.
+So for now, I am comfortable knowing this simple truth when it comes to finding balance: I am a work in progress.

 Looking for remote work?
 Backstage has got you covered!
 Click here for auditions you can do from home!